-7 Validity of the Assessment
+7 Validity of the assessment

-7.1 Declaration by Applicant
+7.1 Declaration by applicant

-- We the undersigned confirm that we have read and complied with the obligations placed on us by the UK Fire Test Study Group Resolution No. 82: 2001. - We confirm that the component has not to our knowledge been subjected to a fire test to the Standard against which this assessment is being made. - We agree to withdraw this assessment from circulation should the component or element of structure be the subject of a fire test to the Standard against which this assessment is being made. - We are not aware of any information that could adversely affect the conclusions of this assessment. - If we subsequently become aware of any such information we agree to cease using the assessment and ask BRE Testing to withdraw the assessment.
+- We the undersigned confirm that we have read and complied with the obligations placed on us by the PFPF Guide to Undertaking Assessments in Lieu of Fire Tests. - We confirm that the component or element of structure, which is the subject of this assessment, has not to our knowledge been subjected to a fire test to the Standard against which this assessment is being made. - We agree to withdraw this assessment from circulation should the component or element of structure be the subject of a fire test to the Standard against which this assessment is being made. - We are not aware of any information that could adversely affect the conclusions of this assessment. - If we subsequently become aware of any such information we agree to cease using the assessment and ask BRE Global to withdraw the assessment.